Many pupils may only attend school part-time under new health guidelines

 “I think the advice is lending itself to the optimum reopening of schools, certainly.
 What begins now is the extensive engagement with stakeholders.
 Their wisdom and experience will have to feed into this; their concerns will have to feed into that.
 It is our common agenda to safely reopen schools.”

-When asked if schools will not be able to fully reopen to all puoils, she said it was difficult to be definitive.
+When asked if schools will not be able to fully reopen to all pupils, she said it was difficult to be definitive.

 “You can never be definitive.
 I don’t want in any shape of form to give the impression that I am definitive...
 We are moving towards the reopening of schools, and the safe reopening of schools, with an accommodation for everyone in the entire school community.”